 When a person is arrested in Texas and charged with DWI, the Texas Department of Public Safety will typically try to suspend their driving privileges right away.
-However, those charged with DWI will have 15 days from the date of their DWI arrest to schedule driver license suspension hearings.
+However, those charged with DWI will have 15 days from the date of their DWI arrest to request a driver license suspension hearing.
 You’ll be permitted to hire a lawyer and fight to keep your driver’s license during your hearing.
 It’s important for you to request a hearing within 15 days, though, since you will lose your license automatically if the deadline passes before you file your request.
-There are no exceptions to this rule and no extensions will be allowed under any circumstances, which means you need to contact an attorney at The Law Offices of Jim Medley right away to get your request in on time.
+There are no exceptions to this rule and no extensions will be allowed under any circumstances, which means you need to contact Jim Medley Defense Lawyer right away to get your request in on time

 Refusal or Failure

-While losing your license following driver license suspension hearings isn’t ideal, a good Houston attorney from The Law Offices of Jim Medley can help you make the most of the situation.
-We attempt to help you obtain court-ordered permission to drive to and from your place of employment every day.
-You will often be required to install an ignition interlock device in your vehicle and get an SR-22 as part of the deal, but it will allow you to continue to make a living as you serve your driver’s license suspension.
+In some cases, suspension of the license cannot be defeated.
+Jim Medley Defense Lawyer can help you make the best of the situation.
+We can help you obtain court-ordered permission to drive to and from your place of employment every day- even though your license is suspended.
+You will often be required to install an ignition interlock device in your vehicle and get an SR-22 as part of the permission, but it will allow you to continue to drive to keep your job until you get your license back.

 Reinstating Your License After a DWI Arrest